 Dementia isn’t a single condition but a term that encompasses a variety of symptoms related to cognitive decline.
 Alzheimer’s disease is the most common form, but there are others, such as vascular dementia and Lewy body dementia.
 Understanding the specific type of dementia your partner has will help tailor care approaches and anticipate changes in behavior and memory.

-Dementia progresses in stages, and being aware of these stages will help you plan care more effectively:
+Dementia progresses in stages, and knowing what each stage looks like will help you plan care more effectively:

 - Early Stage: Memory lapses, difficulty finding words, and slight confusion.